thiagosindra/higher-resolution-hypothesis/docs/sections/memory-task-encoding.md

     <p>Memory in distributed architecture forms through multiple overlapping pathways rather than single compact representations.
 This produces memories that are extraordinarily detailed and multidimensional, but also creates unique challenges with temporal sequencing, task management, and working memory capacity.</p>

+    <h3>Perception and Memory: Shared Processing Substrate</h3>

+    <p>Perception and memory use the same neural pathways in distributed architecture.
+When sensory input activates a group of neurons from external signals (bottom-up), you experience perception.
+When internal cues from hippocampus or prefrontal cortex reactivate that same group from memory (top-down), you experience recall or mental imagery.
+In autistic brains, weaker inhibitory gating allows greater overlap between these processes, making recalled memories feel more like reliving the original perception and making current perceptions more memorable.
+This explains both vivid autobiographical memory and unusually detailed mental imagery—they're using the same high-resolution neural ensembles.</p>

     <h3>Dense Encoding and Vivid Retrieval</h3>

     <p>When an event occurs, distributed branching causes numerous partially redundant pathways to encode different aspects—sensory details, emotional context, spatial relationships, and temporal sequence.
 This redundancy preserves nuance that compressed encoding would discard, enabling autistic individuals to recall episodic details with exceptional accuracy, including subtle contextual elements that others forget.</p>